-In addition to the above work on unicast routing in ad hoc networks, there has been significant work on multicasting as well, and several approaches have been proposed [3, 5, 6, 7, 11, 13, 15, 19, 21, 25, 28].
-The schemes for multicasting can be broadly divided into two types: flooding-based schemes and tree-based schemes.
-Both approaches have their advantages and disadvantages.
 Flooding-based schemes do not need to maintain as much network state as the tree-based protocols.
 On the other hand, flooding-based schemes can potentially deliver the multicast packets to a large number of nodes who do not wish to receive them (i.e., nodes which do not belong to the multicast group).
 Tree-based schemes tend to avoid this drawback of flooding-based schemes, at the cost of increased overhead in tree maintenance.

-As noted earlier, the concept of geocasting was introduced by Imielinski and Navas [20].
+As noted earlier, the concept of geocasting was introduced by Imielinski and Navas [21].
 They also presented an architecture to implement geocasting in the internet.
 Recently, Ko and Vaidya [17] presented the so-called Location-Based Multicast (LBM) algorithm that uses flooding to deliver a geocast packet.
 However, to reduce the propagation of the flood, LBM limits the flood to a forwarding zone - the forwarding zone covers a subset of the network, and is determined based on the location of the sender and coordinates of the geocast region.
 Although the algorithm in [17] is able to limit the flood of geocast packets to a relatively small region, still many nodes outside the geocast region tend to receive the geocast packet.

-3 A General Description of GeoTORA
+3 A Simplified Description of GeoTORA

-Since GeoTORA is based on TORA, we begin with an abstract description of TORA.
+This section presents a simplified description of the GeoTORA protocol.
+Since GeoTORA is based on TORA [24], we begin with an abstract description of TORA.